 The Distance Education department assists students with online, hybrid, blended, web-conference, and video-conference courses.
 Blackboard is used for all distance education courses.

-- Minimum Requirements for distance education courses - reliable access to a computer with an Internet connection. - Tutoring and services through the Writing and Reading Center are available to distance education students.
+- Minimum requirements for distance education courses - reliable access to a computer with an Internet connection. - Tutoring and services through the Writing and Reading Center are available to distance education students www.cccc.edu/distanceeducation